-IB Physics IA Write-Up: Why you should NOT include a photograph of your experiment
+IB Physics IA Write-Up: DO NOT include a photograph of your experiment

 How to Draw Your IB Physics IA Diagram